Codezillas1/CodeZillas-ProjectAntiDengue_SCDFXIBM/README.md

 f) Step-by-step instructions to install software/run demo: __
 h) Demonstration, explanation of how it works: _
 i) What technologies were incorporated into solution: __
-    For Solution 1 (
+    For Solution 1 (Drain Sensors),
-    For Solution 2 (
+    For Solution 2 (Detecting Weather Conditions),
-    For Solution 3 (
+    For Solution 3 (Object Detection),
-    For Solution 4 (
+    For Solution 4 (ChatBot-Dennis),

 __
 b